AArgharupa/COINMAN/README.md

 ## Download
-Download the Apk file on your Android phone and just install the  App/game via it.
+Download the Apk file named "android-debug.apk" on your Android phone and just install the App/game via it.
 In case the "Install from Unknown source" is off, please on the feature and install the app/game.
 Enjoy!!

 ## Rules:
 * **To start new game tap anywhere in the screen or our Coin Man.**